-Upon receiving pertinent information of an emergency situation that requires an immediate response, the Director of Safety and Security or designee will implement the notification process.
+Upon receiving pertinent information of an emergency situation that requires an immediate response, the Director of Safety and Security will initiate an emergency convening of the Crisis Communications Team without delay to implement the notification process.
 The information may be disseminated to the college community via a variety of communication mediums.
 The college will use, but not limited to, one or more of the following means:

-- RAVE System (referred to as AlertME) includes email messages, and text messages to cell phones registered in the college's emergency alert service - AlertUS Beacons activates beacons in all on campus buildings with an alarm and emergency messaging - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Fire Alarm (where available) - Public announcements to media agencies (i.e. news and radio) - Postings and signs in highly visible locations throughout the college - If any of these systems fail or the College deems it appropriate, in-person communication may be used to communicate an emergency.
+- RAVE System (referred to as AlertME and AlertUS Beacons includes email messages, sirens, and messages to cell phones registered in the college's emergency alert service - Posting message on Website and social media platforms - Desktop Notification Message to college owned computers (with software feature) - Fire Alarm (where available) - Public announcements to media agencies (i.e. news and radio) - Postings and signs in highly visible locations throughout the college - If any of these systems fail or the College deems it appropriate, in-person communication may be used to communicate an emergency.

-Gateway Technical College students, staff, and faculty are automatically enrolled into receiving emails and text messages to the cell phone number on file at "My Gateway."
-Visitors can opt-in for emergency text messaging by texting GTCAlerts to 77295.
+Gateway Technical College students, staff, and faculty are automatically enrolled into receiving emergency text and voice messaging if they have a cell phone number on file at "My Gateway."
+Visitors can opt-in for emergency text and voice messaging, by visiting www.gtc.edu/alertme.
 The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
 The larger community can also access emergency information via the Gateway Technical College homepage and/or social media.